 Writing Creative Stories

 The Literary Arts Post was a collaboration with artists: Jerry Harris, woodwork; Greg Wilbur, metalworks; Christine Colasurdo, calligraphy; Nicole Rawlins, copper etching; and Tracy Wolf-Paquin, glass.
 Poet Kim Stafford contributed the inscription.
 Thanks to everyone, including the Multnomah Arts Center Association, for this wonderful addition to our community.
-Visit the Literary Arts Pole periodically to be inspired by new works from MAC faculty, students, and community members.
+Visit the Literary Arts Pole monthly to be inspired by new works from MAC faculty, students, and community members.